thegridelectric/modbus-experiments/hubs.md

 We were able to confirm that:
 * Hubitat can communicate with Home Assistant
 * Home Assistant can communicate with Modbus devices over serial and Modbus TCP.
 * Home Assistant can communicate with Z-Wave devices using a USB dongle.
+This is critical because it gives us the option to eventually remove Hubitat entirely.
 * Modbus and Z-Wave devices can interact with Hubitat Rules via the Home Assistant.